-The resources on this guide will help you research the publication and reception history of your Gothic novel, and trace its literary and scholarly influence.
+The resources on this guide will help you research the publication and reception history of your Gothic chapbook and trace its literary and scholarly influence.
 Find the Project Gothic website for the class at https://gothic.lib.virginia.edu/.

 If you find an item in WorldCat that the UVA library doesn't own, you can request it through interlibrary loan (note that some materials, such as rare books, cannot be loaned).

 Literature Resource Center (LRC) includes the full text of important literary reference works.
 Among them are articles from the Dictionary of Literary Biography, which is a terrific source for finding detailed biographies and profiles of authors, illustrators, publishers, and other literary figures.
+Run a search for a person's name and then choose the Biographies tab, if there are articles available (though other articles - critical or otherwise could be useful, too!)

 The Oxford Dictionary of National Biography (ODNB) provides entries on the lives of British persons from the earliest times to the end of the 20th century.
 IMPORTANT: our access is limited so please close the browser when finished.